tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 * Open a browser and go to **http://localhost:4000** to see the preview.

+#### Editing posts

 * Open a post from the **_posts** folder to make edits.
 You may also *save as* from an existing file to start with a template.
 Save it with same name convention as the others (the earlier the post date, the more to the bottom of Table of Contents).

 * After finishing an edit, make sure the file is saved.

 * At this point you should be able to preview the new page locally, that is, in your browser window.
 For example, if you make a change to the file **2014-04-19-dummy-page.md** and save it, you will be able able to preview it at **http://localhost:4000/dummy-page/**

+>Note: some of the links may still take you to the original online site.
+The change to "localhost" above should make all internal links to point to your live local preview.
+Always make sure your browser points to localhost:4000.
+For example, the Table of Contents of your live preview should be at: http://localhost:4000/tags/ .
+If for any reason your browser is pointing to http://brunoruviaro.github.io/ardour3-floss-tutorial/tags .
+This means you have been taken out of your local live preview back to the original online site.
+Simply replace http://brunoruviaro.github.io/ardour3-floss-tutorial with http://localhost:4000/ in your browser.

+#### Done editing?
+Add, commit, push

 * Finally, after previewing the change and confirming it all looks good, `git add` and `git commit` the modified file.
 For example, after saving a change to the dummy page file, go to the terminal and run these two lines: